v2fly/v2fly-github-io/docs/en_US/config/protocols/http.md

 > `servers`: array

 An array of HTTP proxies to use.
-If multiple items are present, they are picked round-robin.
+If multiple items are present, they are picked via round-robin.

 > `address`: string